Dreamworld inquest: Kiwi victim Cindy Low's daughter shares heartfelt tribute

 The 9-year-old daughter of a Kiwi who was one of people four killed in the 2016 Dreamworld tragedy in Australia has shared a heartfelt tribute at her mother's inquest.

-A Queensland coroner is poised to hand down his long-awaited findings from the inquest into the deaths of four people on a ride at Dreamworld more than three years ago.
+Coroner James McDougall today handed down his long-awaited findings from the inquest, totalling 300 pages, into the deaths of four people on a ride at Dreamworld more than three years ago.

+He said there was a "systematic failure" by Dreamworld in relation to "all aspects of safety".

 Cindy Low, originally from Kawerau, along with Kate Goodchild, her brother Luke Dorsett and his partner Roozi Araghi died in October 2016 when a water pump on the Thunder River Rapids malfunctioned at the theme park.